 In this Part —

-“comparison rate schedule” see section 146J.
+comparison rate schedule see section 146J.

-“consumer credit product” means any form of facility for the provision of credit (other than under a continuing credit contract) provided to debtors by a credit provider.
+consumer credit product means any form of facility for the provision of credit (other than under a continuing credit contract) provided to debtors by a credit provider.

-“credit advertisement” means an advertisement in any form or medium that states or implies that credit is available, but (for the avoidance of doubt) does not include—
+credit advertisement means an advertisement in any form or medium that states or implies that credit is available, but (for the avoidance of doubt) does not include—

 (a) notices or other documents required or authorised to be given under this Code; or